Skip to main content

 Airport sizeSmaller, faster customsLarger, longer waits

 Always fly into LIR for Tamarindo fishing.
-San Jose is too far for same-day trips and adds unnecessary travel fatigue.
+San Jose is too far for same-day trips and you will be exhausted by the time you get here.

 Airport Transfer Options